The Rhodope – the Mountain of Orpheus

 The Rhodope mountain is one of the most preferred destinations for winter tourism – two ski resorts – Pamporovo and Chepelare – are situated here at a distance of only 10 km.

-During the summer season the Rhodope mountain is an exceptionally pleasant place for hiking and biking.
+During the summer season, the Rhodope mountain is an exceptionally pleasant place for hiking and biking.
 The natural landmark and The Wonderful Bridges are situated in close proximity to Chepelare.
 It had turned into one of the symbols of the mountain.

-The well developed country tourism in the Rhodope mountain is a very good option for acquaintance with the local culture and cuisine.
+The well-developed country tourism in the Rhodope mountain is a very good option for acquaintance with the local culture and cuisine.
 People in the region are hospitable, and when staying in some of the country houses, guests will certainly have the option to taste various Rhodope dishes, such as the renowned Patatnik, Cheverme, Smilyan Beans, etc. Some of the villages which are the most preferred by tourists are Shiroka Laka, Gela, Mogilitsa, Kovachevitsa, Leshten, Arda, Trigrad, Yagodina, Momchilovtsi, Orehovo, Smilyan and many others.

 The tour of the Rhodope landmarks includes passing through the magnificent Trigrad Gorge and Buynovo Gorge.
 Three unique caves are located in the region of the two gorges – the Devil’s Cave, Haramyiska Cave and Yagodinska Cave, which are accessible for visits.

 Besides the villages, the Rhodope towns also offer very good accommodation options.
-Some of the most popular Bulgarian balneological and SPA resorts – Velingrad and Devin - are also located in the Rhodope mountain.
+Some of the most popular Bulgarian balneology and SPA resorts – Velingrad and Devin – are also located in the Rhodope mountain.
 The combination of healing mineral water and the clean mountain air has been attracting people to these lands for thousands of years.
 A holiday in a SPA resort can be combined with cultural tourism – the museums in Smolyan, Chepelare, Batak, Zlatograd, Kardzhali preserve the history of the region and the unique local culture.

 In order to get completely acquainted with the local customs and culture, you must visit the Rhodope mountain during some of the festivals and celebrations.
 The Rhozhen gathering has a hundred years of history.
 Each 4th year in August, Bulgarians from all parts of the country come below the Rhozhen peak for a gathering, where singers and performers sing and play music on a number of stages.
 The performance of the 100 Rhodope Bagpipes orchestra is exceptionally impressive.

-According to a centuries-old tradition, every year in the beginning of August, on the Ilinden meadows by the Rhodope village of Gela local families gather and celebrate, play music, sing and dance.
+According to a centuries-old tradition, every year at the beginning of August, on the Ilinden meadows by the Rhodope village of Gela local families gather and celebrate, play music, sing and dance.
 The tradition has been observed to the present day and it preserves the song diversity of the Rhodope mountain.
 The aim of the festival is to popularize the authentic Rhodope folklore.